 While neither are going to make you travel to the island by themselves, they both offer an additional insight into the fabulous culture on offer here.

-Where To Stay In Sardinia In August?
+Best Areas To Stay In Sardinia In August?

 Of all the attractions on the island in August, perhaps none are as special as the Festival Of Monti Vermentino.
 A 2-day wine festival, featuring wine tasting, folk dancing, live local music and fresh food stalls, all held in an old-fashioned wine village, what better way to soak up the true local culture of the island.